Testimonials

 Understanding the defense mechanism

 ‘If we find a piece of DNA that makes a plant more heat-resistant, we also want to know how it works.
 What exactly does that piece of DNA do?
-We want to understand the defense mechanism.’
+We want to understand the defence mechanism.’

 A process of at least ten years

-According to Ivo Rieu, this defense mechanism can be used for different types of plants.
+According to Ivo Rieu, this defence mechanism can be used for different types of plants.
 This means that if the mechanism works in tomato plants, it will likely work in cucumbers or eggplants as well.
 ‘The piece of DNA that prevents heat stress in tomatoes can then be transferred to other crops.’

 However, the whole process is not a quick fix.
 Ivo Rieu estimates that it will take at least ten years before such crops are available for cultivation and consumption.